Lifeguard Training and Certification in Chautauqua County

 The Final Wave

-The primary role of lifeguard training is to prepare individuals to keep swimmers safe.
-Lifeguards often monitor their area from a raised chair, patrol open-water zones, and use rescue equipment when needed.
+The primary role of lifeguard training is to prepare individuals to keep swimmers safe through prevention, vigilance, and fast response.
+Lifeguards often monitor their zones from a raised chair to improve visibility, patrol open water areas when needed, and use rescue equipment during emergencies.

 Frequently Asked Questions